richard-scryber/PaperworkDayDocs/docs/reference/htmltags/elements/html_article_element.md

 2. **Full Width**: Takes 100% of the parent container's width by default
 3. **Static Position**: Uses normal document flow positioning
 4. **Header/Footer Management**: Automatically arranges header and footer elements

 ---

+## Class Hierarchy

+In the library codebase:
+- `HTMLArticle` extends `HTMLHeadFootContainer` extends `Panel` extends `VisualComponent`
+- Inherits header/footer arrangement behavior from `HTMLHeadFootContainer`
+- Shares implementation with `<section>` element but conveys different semantic meaning and does not start on a new page (by default).

+---